 9. Seeking Legal and Professional Guidance

 You should consider whether you require professional assistance before getting too far into your Commercial leasing process.
-In order to find the best option for you and your business’s needs, it can be very helpful to have a seasoned commercial real estate broker who specialises in tenant representation assist you during your search and negotiations.
+To find the best option for you and your business’s needs, it can be very helpful to have a seasoned commercial real estate broker who specialises in tenant representation assist you during your search and negotiations.
 Considering that the tenant rep broker’s fee is deducted from the final lease payment, hiring them can only be advantageous for you.

 Your ideal commercial real estate space is probably a lease if you’re a small business expanding, moving into a larger space, or needing more room for your operations.
 Purchasing real estate outright can be a more appealing option if you’ve expanded into a multimillion-dollar business or need very specific features in your company’s buildings – provided you can afford a significantly higher initial cost and are eager to anticipate routine upgrades, and maintenance, and property taxes, and utility costs.